joshuaberetta/trend/README.md

 y
 ```

-Once all the downloads have completed successfully, run the following command:
+> Do this after installing the envrionment files and each time you return to run the programme in the future

+Run the following command to activate your environment:
 ```sh
 conda activate trend
 ```
-The beggining of your command line should say `(trend)`
+> The beggining of your command line should now say `(trend)`, indicating that the `trend` environment is active

 Once you have completed running the program and you have all your outputs, run the following command:
 ```sh